How to carve a pumpkin like a pro

 Once the interior of your pumpkin is free of pumpkin bits, pat it dry with some paper towels, and get ready to learn how to carve a pumpkin.

-thortful pumpkin carving tips: If you’re going to carve out your pumpkin by scraping off the skin instead of cutting through, make sure you cut out your pumpkin lid on the top – otherwise when you put a candle in, there won’t be enough oxygen to burn and it will snuff out.
+thortful pumpkin carving tip: If you’re going to carve out your pumpkin by scraping off the skin instead of cutting through, make sure you cut out your pumpkin lid on the top – otherwise when you put a candle in, there won’t be enough oxygen to burn, and it will snuff out.

 If you’re super confident, you can try to carve your design freehand – but if you’re just graduating from your basic pumpkin face to something more complex, the best way to carve a pumpkin is by using a stencil.
 Once you’ve done this a few times, you might find you feel you’re a bit closer to carving a pumpkin like a pro, and you can attempt it by following the look of the design without needing to tape the stencil on.

 For the time being though, stick to taping your printed design onto the pumpkin and following it instead.
 Cut around the rough shape of your face or illustration, leaving plenty of space around the main design to attach it to the ‘face’ of the pumpkin.
-Use masking tape to stick your stencil down onto your pumpkin, folding the paper over itself where the pumpkin curves.
+Use masking tape to stick your stencil down, folding the paper over itself where the pumpkin curves.

 Score a line around the edge of your design with your sharp knife, without cutting through so you can see easily where your design starts and ends.
 Then, use your cocktail stick or the tip of a pen to make dotted lines along the black parts of your stencil, leaving you with dotted lines on the pumpkin’s skin.
 This will make it a lot easier to carve, and means you can remove the stencil altogether.